swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

-Similarly, you can use the `dvc metrics diff` command to compare the metrics that were computed on `HEAD` and the ones that were computed in your current `workspace`.
+Similarly, you can use the `dvc metrics diff` command to compare the metrics that were computed on `HEAD` and the ones that were computed in your current `workspace`:

 ```sh title="Execute the following command(s) in a terminal"
 # Compare the metrics' difference
 dvc metrics diff
 ```

-The output should look like this.
+The output should look like this:

 ```text
 Path                     Metric    HEAD     workspace    Change